 Bio

-Growing up in Northern California, Arnold’s first devotion was not to cello, but to guitar—his conduit to the underworld of rock, psychedelia, jazz, punk and noise.
-When, still adolescent, he casually picked up a friend’s cello, he had a vision of new possibilities—and devoted himself to it.
-He thrived on the new instrument, eventually moving to Seattle where he studied at Cornish College of the Arts, becoming a student of Walter Gray (the original cellist of the Kronos Quartet), and discovering his spiritual mentor in the legendary jazz violinist Michael White.
+Growing up in Northern California, Brent Arnold’s first devotion was to guitar—his conduit to the underworld of rock, psychedelia, jazz, punk and noise.
+When, still a teen, he casually picked up a friend’s cello, he had a vision of new possibilities.
+He thrived on the new instrument, eventually moving to Seattle to study at Cornish College of the Arts as a student of Walter Gray (original cellist of the Kronos Quartet), and then discovering his spiritual mentor in legendary jazz violinist Michael White (Pharoah Sanders, Sun Ra, Roland Kirk, John Handy).

-White’s approach to training the mind and body as a single entity and his belief in the mystic power of sound was a profound influence.
-An heir to this tradition, Arnold practices attunement to the psychic spaces that allow the player (and listener) to get inside a single note—to hear the harmonic substrata within.
+White’s practice involved training the mind and body as a single entity, and his belief in the mystic power of sound was a profound influence.
+Hours could be spent on a single note, learning to hear the harmonic substrata within it.

-In Seattle, he was part of the adventurous/experimental music scene that included Eyvind Kang, Jessika Kenney, Wally Shoup, Wayne Horvitz, Reggie Watts, Tim Young, Randall Dunn, and many others.
-At the same time, he was the go-to cellist and string arranger for the NW indie rock scene, playing on important records by Modest Mouse, Sleater-Kinney, Quasi, Mike Johnson, and many more.
+In Seattle, he was a central figure in the avant-garde music scene that included Eyvind Kang, Jessika Kenney, Wally Shoup, Wayne Horvitz, Reggie Watts, Tim Young, Randall Dunn, Andrew Drury, Lori Goldston, among many others.
+At the same time, he became a go-to cellist and string arranger for indie/alt rock bands, working on records for Modest Mouse, Sleater-Kinney, Mark Lannegan, Quasi, Brand New, and Mike Johnson.

 In 2022 he began a collaboration with Grey Filastine, Walid Ben Selim, Ricard Soler, and Ali Abdi Omar on the opera Ali, which would premiere at La Monnaie in Brussels, Belgium in 2024.

-Currently he is composing for BAQ, his quintet featuring Arun Ramamurthy (violin), Zosha Warpeha (Hardanger d’amore), Brent Arnold (cello), John Murchison (bass), Alaina Ferris (harp).
+Currently he is composing for The Night Heron Quintet, featuring Arun Ramamurthy (violin), Zosha Warpeha (Hardanger d’amore), Brent Arnold (cello), John Murchison (bass), Alaina Ferris (harp).